darksender/dark-sender/README.md

 - Support for sending multiple SMS (by adding a comma "," after each contact you can add another one for example: +3197010290704, +351916385611, +34660099515...).
 - Support plain and Unicode text.
 - Support for multiple language keyboards: Greek: "Γειά σου" Japanese: "こんにちは" Chinese "你好" Arabic "مرحبًا"...).
-- Tested and supported countries: Germany, Portugal, Spain, Greece, Poland, Sweden, Finland and Netherlands.
+- Tested and supported countries: Germany, Portugal, Spain, Greece, Ireland, Poland, Sweden, Finland and Netherlands.
 - Quick and registration-free access using the web application.
 Support for all devices and operating systems (Windows, Linux, Mac, iPhone, Android, Raspberry...).

 ## Browser application 🌐